eriklarson12/House-Price-Prediction-in-Southern-California/README.md

 1. Achieve RMSE within 10–15% of the average house price in the dataset, indicating practical predictive accuracy.

-2. Demonstrate that unsupervised features (e.g., cluster labels, PCA components, outlier flags) enhance supervised regression performance by providing additional structured information.
+2. Demonstrate that unsupervised features enhance supervised regression performance by providing additional structured information.

-3. Assess model interpretability, identifying key drivers of price such as square footage, number of bedrooms, and neighborhood cluster segments.
+3. Assess model interpretability, identifying key drivers of price such as sqft, bedrooms, and neighborhood cluster segments.

-4. Consider ethical implications, ensuring predictions do not reinforce biases, particularly when sensitive attributes (e.g., neighborhood demographics) could influence results.
+4. Consider ethical implications, ensuring predictions do not reinforce biases, particularly when sensitive attributes (e.g., demographics) could influence results.

 ### Expected Results